Cactusolo/CactusOasis/content/home/CV.md

 ### Research Interests

 A phylogenetic tree is a pivotal framework for solving fundamental issues in biology.
 My long-term research goal is to use a robust phylogeny to elucidate patterns of evolutionary radiations in angiosperms and to address the causes of plant diversification using the tools of comparative biology.

 ### Research Skills

 + **Taxonomic skills**:

-    Able to identify most seed plants at genera level or at least family level and expert in _Elaeagnus_ (Elaeagnaceae), familiar with International Code of Botanical Nomenclature and mastering the process of compressing specimens
+    - Able to identify most seed plants at genera level or at least family level and taxonomic expert in _Elaeagnus_ (Elaeagnaceae)
+    - Spending three years in [Chinese National Herbarium (PE)](http://pe.ibcas.ac.cn/en/) with curatorial experiences
+    - Familiar with International Code of Botanical Nomenclature
+    - Mastering the workflow of field collection and process of compressing and drying specimens

 + **Molecular biology skills**:

-    DNA extraction, clone, PCR, sequencing, genome assembling, and genome size measurement
+    - DNA extraction, clone, PCR, sequencing, genome assembling, and genome size measurement
-    Experienced in [Target Enrichment data analyses](https://github.com/Cactusolo/IESHTSTE) using [aTRAM](https://github.com/juliema/aTRAM) and [HybPiper](https://github.com/mossmatters/HybPiper), and gene tree congruence [visulizaion](https://www.sunmiao.name/post/phypartspiecharts/) using [Phyparts](https://github.com/juliema/aTRAM) and [Pycharts](https://github.com/mossmatters/MJPythonNotebooks/blob/master/PhyParts_PieCharts.ipynb).
+    - Experienced in [Target Enrichment data analyses](https://github.com/Cactusolo/IESHTSTE) using [aTRAM](https://github.com/juliema/aTRAM) and [HybPiper](https://github.com/mossmatters/HybPiper), and gene tree congruence [visulizaion](https://www.sunmiao.name/post/phypartspiecharts/) using [Phyparts](https://github.com/juliema/aTRAM) and [Pycharts](https://github.com/mossmatters/MJPythonNotebooks/blob/master/PhyParts_PieCharts.ipynb).

 + **Bioinformatical skills**: